Introduction

 Environment Variables:

-# Override automatic CPU detection
+# Override automatic CPU detection (for testing or debugging)

-export KT_KERNEL_CPU_VARIANT=avx2 # or 'avx512', 'amx'
+export KT_KERNEL_CPU_VARIANT=avx2 # Force specific variant

-# Enable debug output
+# Enable debug output to see detection process

 export KT_KERNEL_DEBUG=1